gimlet-io/gimlet-documentation/src/pages/blog/index.md

 ---

 {% post name="Git: the ironclad system" image="git-ironclad.png" link="/blog/git-the-ironclad-system" date="2023-03-30" %}
 Git is the most feared tool amongst the tools we use everyday.
 Over the years I developed an ironclad approach to git, to not get into trouble, and if I did, how to get out of it.
-This is the first thing I pass on to the Gimlet team in our onboarding, and now making it public.
 {% /post %}

 {% post name="Don't group environment variables" image="dont-group.png" link="/blog/dont-group-environment-variables" date="2023-04-03" %}